HenSch90/SiD/Modul_Grundprogramm.md

 in:

-q: Alles in allem: Wie zufrieden sind Sie insgesamt mit den Bedingungen im Studium?
+q: Alles in allem: Wie zufrieden sind Sie insgesamt mit den Bedingungen an Ihrer Hochschule?

 is: